aminography/PrimeAdapter/README.md

 Showing custom divider lines is a good feature that **PrimeAdapter** provides.
 Calling the `setDivider()` on a builder or on adapter instance leads to show default divider line between items.
 It's possible to pass it a custom `Drawable` instance or simply a color to change the divider looking.
-Also we can set inset for dividers in pixels.
+Also we can set inset for divider drawables in pixels.

 ```kotlin
 //----- default divider: